Central limit theorem for Gibbs measures on path spaces including long range and singular interactions and homogenization of the stochastic heat equation: Introduction and motivation

-The theory of Gibbs measures for lattice spin models or continuous point processes is a well established subject of statistical mechanics (\cite{G88,F88}).
-Gibbs measures on {\it{path spaces}} are strongly inspired by their quantum mechanical applications, and these have also been studied extensively over the last decade, see the classical book by Spohn (\cite{S04}) for a general reference, see \cite{N64,B03,BHLMS02,BL03,BLS05} for functional-analytic approaches and Betz- Spohn (\cite{BS05}) and Gubinelli (\cite{G06}) for probabilistic approaches.
-Before turning to the background, let us shortly describe the mathematical layout of these models, which is obtained by perturbing the $d$-dimensional Wiener measure $\P$ by the exponential of a finite-volume energy of the form
+The theory of Gibbs measures for lattice spin models or continuous point processes is a well established subject of statistical mechanics \cite{G88,F88}.
+On the other hand, Gibbs measures on {\it{path spaces}}, which are strongly inspired by their quantum mechanical applications, have also been studied extensively over the last decade-- see the classical book by Spohn \cite{S04} for a general reference, and \cite{N64,B03,BHLMS02,BL03,BLS05} for functional-analytic approaches and Betz- Spohn \cite{BS05} and Gubinelli \cite{G06} (see also \cite{GL09}) for probabilistic approaches.
+Before turning to the background, let us shortly describe the mathematical layout of these models, which is obtained by perturbing the law $\P$ of $d$-dimensional Brownian increments by the exponential of a finite-volume energy of the form

 leading to the (finite volume) Gibbs measure